jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_format_locale.rs` - Demonstrates setting a number format that
   appears differently in different locales.

+* `doc_format_merge1.rs` - Demonstrates creating a format that is a combination of two formats.

+* `doc_format_merge2.rs` - Demonstrates creating a format that is a combination of two formats.
+This example demonstrates that properties in the primary format take precedence.

+* `doc_format_merge3.rs` - This example demonstrates how cells without
+  explicit formats inherit the formats from the row and column that they are in.
+Note the output: - Cell C1 has a green font color. - Cell A3 has a bold format. - Cell C3 has both a bold format and a green font color.

 * `doc_format_new.rs` - Demonstrates creating a new format.